RoBro92/SmartRV-TankPro/README.md

 Licensing notes: This license restricts commercial use and is not an OSI-approved open source license.
 No patent protection is claimed; enforcement of the non-commercial requirement relies on copyright/trademark rights.
 Contact the maintainer for commercial licensing requests.

 Third-party components: ESPHome and other upstream dependencies are licensed separately under their respective licenses and are not covered by the SmartRV TankPro CC BY-NC 4.0 terms.
 See the ESPHome project for its license details.

+Legacy licensing: The v1/v2 hardware and documentation in `hardware-v2-legacy/` remain under GNU GPLv3 for transparency and reuse; see `hardware-v2-legacy/LICENSE`.